No sight-seeing, only hunt for cash

 Another travel agent said for those travelling domestically or even planning trips to Dubai or Singapore, this has been a setback.

+However, tribal people who have stalls selling eatables there say the number of visitors has dropped in the last one week.

+“The grocery shops from where we used to buy snacks to be sold here used to accept Rs.
+500 or Rs.
+1000.
+For the last two days, they are not accepting,” says one of them.

-(Additional reporting by Zubeda Hamid in Chennai, S. Sundar in Madurai, V. Venkatasubramanian in Kancheepuram, Rohan Premkumar from Udhagamandalam )
+(Additional reporting by Zubeda Hamid in Chennai, S. Sundar in Madurai, V. Venkatasubramanian in Kancheepuram, Rohan Premkumar in Udhagamandalam and M. Soundariya Preetha in Coimbatore)

 Hotel owners say cancellation of bookings for the month of December has been substantial